lunatask/lunatask/README.md

 When you catch yourself procrastinating and unable to start with a big task, give it one pomodoro and you'll see.

+#### Practise Makes Perfect

+Track progress and learn new habits with a visual habit tracker.
+Choose which days of the week you want to practise your new habit, stick to your plan and you'll get there.

 #### Speed Up with Powerful Shortcuts

 Use your keyboard to speed things up.